M7S/dockbarx/README.md

 A: Dump the preferences from GConf database ```gconftool --dump /apps/dockbarx > dockbarx.xml```, run the migrating tool ```dbx_migrate_settings dockbarx.xml```, and move the application folder from ~/.dockbarx to ~/.local/share/dockbarx

 [^1]: Using [xfce-dockbarx-plugin] (https://github.com/M7S/xfce4-dockbarx-plugin/tree/pygi-python3)

-[^2]: DockbarX doesn't work in mate 1.6 and later at the moment.